 Some marketers think that a headline, sub-text, form fields are enough, after all, you can’t risk cluttering the page, right?
 To an extent they are right too because they do their best to inject as much information as they can fit on a landing page, big or small.
 However, no matter how much you try, you will have some visitors with questions they need answers to.
-This is what makes it important to have a contact info on the page, whether in form of physical address or a phone number or a chat or a contact form.
+This is what makes it important to have contact info on the page, whether in form of physical address or a phone number or a chat or a contact form.

 DropBox gives users a chance to connect via a chat feature.
 It improves the chances of converting them to leads while they are still on your landing page.

-Campaign Monitor gives two options: chat feature and another that asks them to fill a contact form.
+Campaign Monitor gives two options: a chat feature and another that asks them to fill a contact form.

 9. Landing Page Takes Too Much Time to Load